eltoroit/student-progress/SALESFORCE/@ELTOROIT/README.md

     -   I had two michael students in the class.
 Ask for FirstName and LastName when registering
     -   Also add a "nickname"
 -   Make a option to call attendance
+-   Exceeding plaform events on large data changes.
+    -   25 Students, 20 Exercises, 20 classes will exceed the daily limits
+    -   Do not use PE to change the status of the exercise, do a callout instead or call the Socket.io directly
+-   Think of addiing Socket.io rooms for the deliveryId

 # DONE